tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 an "illegal_parameter" alert.

-If the server negotiates an earlier version of TLS, or if it does not provide an "encrypted_client_hello" extension in EncryptedExtensions, the client proceeds with the handshake, authenticating for ECHConfigContents.public_name as described in {{auth-public-name}}.
+If the server negotiates an earlier version of TLS, or if it does not provide an "ech" extension in EncryptedExtensions, the client proceeds with the handshake, authenticating for ECHConfigContents.public_name as described in {{auth-public-name}}.
 If an earlier version was negotiated, the client MUST NOT enable the False Start optimization {{RFC7918}} for this